matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `presence`

 Presence tracking allows users to see the state (e.g online/offline) of other local and remote users.
-Set the `enabled` flag below `presence` to false to
+Set the `enabled` sub-option to false to
 disable presence tracking on this homeserver.
 Defaults to true.
 This option replaces the previous top-level 'use_presence' option.